wafash08/Blanja/README.md

 ### Documentation

 Access the API documentation for the **Blanja** project, created by [Raihan Yusuf](https://github.com/harbanery).
-Use this documentation to test endpoints and understand the structure and functionality of the available APIs in this project.
+Use this documentation to test endpoints and understand the structure and functionality of the available API`s in this project.

 [![Blanja API Postman Documentation](https://run.pstmn.io/button.svg)](https://documenter.getpostman.com/view/34109484/2sA3XLFjmu#c0c52664-b3dc-4d2f-9309-93fc04212fdf)